benkamphaus/artificial-minds-annotated/presentation.md

 ---

+## Annotation: Testing Artificial Beings

+The fictional [Voight-Kampff](http://bladerunner.wikia.com/wiki/Voight-Kampff_machine) test from Blade Runner.
+The original proposal of the [Turing Test](https://www.csee.umbc.edu/courses/471/papers/turing.pdf).
+Daniel Dennett makes [arguments in defense](http://www.nyu.edu/gsas/dept/philo/courses/mindsandmachines/Papers/dennettcanmach.pdf) of the Turing Test both as a genuinely strong test and quite far away still.

+* I think it's quite important not to fall into strawman/caricature of the Turing test and the behavioral perspective.

+---

 > Picture the letters 'jay' and 'dee', now rotate the 'dee' 90 degrees to the left and place it on top of the 'jay' - what weather does this make you think of?

+---

+## Annotation: Letters and Weather

+This example was from "Philosophy Bites: Daniel Dennett on the Chinese Room", found [here](https://philosophybites.com/2013/06/daniel-dennett-on-the-chinese-room.html)

 ---